British Sugar

-British Sugar plc is a subsidiary of Associated British Foods and the sole British producer of sugar from sugar beet, as well as medicinal cannabis.
+British Sugar plc is a subsidiary of Associated British Foods and the sole British producer of sugar from sugar beet.

-British Sugar processes all sugar beet grown in the United Kingdom, and produces about two-thirds of the United Kingdom's quota of sugar, with the remainder produced by the brand Tate & Lyle, under licence to American Sugar Refining, and by imports.
-British Sugar and the growers fix a contract called the "Inter Professional Agreement" determining the price paid for beet grown and the allocation of growers' quotas.
-The National Farmers Union (NFU) is the negotiator for the growers.

 History

 Early history

-The company was formed as the British Sugar Corporation in 1936, when the British parliament nationalised the entire sugar beet crop processing industry, under the banner of British Sugar Corporation.
+The company was formed as the British Sugar Corporation in 1936, when the British Parliament nationalised the entire sugar beet crop processing industry via the Sugar Industry (Reorganisation) Act 1936 (26 Geo.
+5 & 1 Edw.
+8. c.
+18).
 At this time, there were 13 separate companies with 18 factories across the country.
 In 1972, it began selling its sugar products under the name of Silver Spoon.

 In 1977, a rights issue decreased the government holding from 36% to 24%.
 In May 1982, the company name was shortened to British Sugar plc, and later that year it was taken over by Berisford International.

 After a crash in property values affected Berisford, it was sold to Associated British Foods (ABF) on 2 January 1991.

+In 2004 the company took over independent sugar producers Billingtons, which was founded by Edward Billington and Son, as a tea and coffee trading company, in 1858.